sourcegraph/handbook/content/departments/engineering/dev/tools/observability/monitoring.md

 [Custom dashboards](#creating-cloud-only-grafana-dashboards) are also available via the Grafana interface's dashboards browser.

-> WARNING: Metrics are not yet available in Grafana Cloud, and the built-in dashboards are only available to site admins in Sourcegraph Cloud.
+> [!WARNING] Metrics are not yet available in Grafana Cloud, and the built-in dashboards are only available to site admins in Sourcegraph Cloud.
 We are currently investigating avenues for making these dashboards available without requiring site admin access: [sourcegraph/sourcegraph#25407](https://github.com/sourcegraph/sourcegraph/issues/25407)

 ### Alerts